Skip To Main Content

 This college-level course is designed to prepare students for both the IB internal assessments beginning in February and the IB exam in May.
 It is expected that students have received between 150-250 hours of Spanish language instruction in a classroom setting before entering this class.
 In October of the second year of the course, students will register to take IB examinations.
 This class is an application of Spanish language skills to a set of thematic content units in accordance with the IB course design and curriculum.
 At the HL level, in addition to the above, students are responsible for reading independently and demonstrating understanding of two approved works of Spanish language literature.

-IB Theory of Knowledge 1 (Grade 11)
+IB Theory of Knowledge I/II

 Required for every IB Diploma candidate, IB Theory of Knowledge courses aim to stimulate critical self-reflection of students' knowledge and experiences.
 Course content generates questions regarding the basis of knowledge and its verification in the disciplines of mathematics, natural sciences, human sciences, the arts, and history, with an awareness of moral, political, and aesthetic judgments and biases.
 Students learn to appreciate the strengths and limitations of various kinds of knowledge, to relate studied subjects to one another, general knowledge, and living experiences, to formulate rational arguments, and to evaluate the role of language in knowledge and as a way to convey knowledge.
 One semester each year during elective Grade 11 and 12.